 - Makes you feel more intelligent

-Who has ever done a quiz, found the easy and got all the answers right despite being told only 10% of people can answer all these questions?
+Who has ever done a quiz, found it easy and got all the answers right despite being told only 10% of people can answer all these questions?

 Who has ever clicked something that said “you won’t believe what happened next…” and found that what happened next was entirely believable and exactly what you would have expected to happen next?